Pawan-Bhatt/Pawan-Bhatt/README.md

 </h1>
 <br>

-- 🤖 * DATA SCIENCE *
+- 🤖 * Machine Learning *
 - 🚀 *Currently working on PYTHON*
 - 👨‍💻 *Ask me about Web Scraping*
 - 🤝 *Looking forward to collaborate on Open source projects*
 - 💬 *Feel free to reach me out for any help*
-- ⚡ *Fun fact #1 : Human brain is so trained to disagree the fact that it's just a program in an artificial simulation*
+- ⚡ *Software development is a journey.
+Every bug fixed is a lesson learned.
 <br>

 <hr>